52 weeks of BetterEvaluation: Week 33: Monitoring policy influence part 2 - like measuring smoke?

 - It pays to have an expert: the Hubs with dedicated communications managers, unsurprisingly, produced the best SoCs.
 While this isn’t always possible, we could have done more work with the hub communication managers to expand the range of communication channels they used and discussed how the universities could have supported hub communications plans.
 With this sort of project, responding to needs flexibly and keeping up regular communications counts.

-Using a literature review and interviews, this paper aims to provide an overview of the different approaches to monitoring and evaluating policy influence.
+Using a literature review and interviews, this paper by Harry Jones aims to provide an overview of the different approaches to monitoring and evaluating policy influence.